 - Race Morning - Packet pickup is also available on race day from 4:30-5:30am.
 Drop bags must be turned in no later than 5:30am so we can deliver them to the aid stations before you get there.
 At 5:40am we will conduct a short race brief to brief up any runners who missed the race briefing the night before.
 The race will then begin promptly at 6:00am.

 - Aid Stations - Runners will encounter aid stations at mile 6, 11.7, 15 and 20.5 during each loop.
+Attached is a simple spreadsheet with what mileage each aid station will be at during each loop.
 Runners can turn in drop bags for all aid stations.
 We will have a wide assortment of drinks/food at the aid station.
 Some of the offerings include Heed, Gatorade, Water, Coke, Mountain Dew, Ginger Ale, Hammer Gels, Hammer Endurolytes, burgers, veggie burgers, hot dogs, bacon, quesadillas, pizza, soups, sandwiches, potatoes, fruit, chips, candy, etc. Aid stations at the start will start with the basics in the beginning and will transition to warm food starting around lunch time on Saturday.
 There will be portable toilets at each aid station.
 More information on our aid stations is available at https://www.uwharrie100.com/aidstations/.

 - Pacers - Runners can begin having pacers after completing two full loops (41 miles).
 Pacers are required to check in at the timing table at the start/finish to give some basic emergency point of contact information and get issued a pacer bib.
 The only reason we do this is to ensure we can properly care for a pacer if one were to get injured.
-Your pacers DO NOT have to sign up on our volunteer pacer signup online, that signup is for pacers wanting to pace but do not have runners to pace.
+Your pacers DO NOT have to sign up online.

 - Crew - Crews can crew and see their runners from either the Start/Finish or at Kelly's Kitchen.
 Crew are not allowed at Crossroads Aid Station due to the narrowness of the forest service road that you must take to get there.
 Directions to each of our aid stations can be found on our website at http://www.uwharrie100.com/aidstations/.
 We will also include maps in your race packet so you can share a hard copy of the directions with your crew.

 - Cutoffs - Both 100K and 100M runners have 36 hours to complete the race.
-Runners must begin their last lap by 12:00pm Sunday and must be through Kelly's Kitchen by 3:30pm Sunday.
+Runners must begin their last lap by 11:00am Sunday and must be through Kelly's Kitchen by 3:00pm Sunday.
+Runners who have missed cutoffs and refuse to obey race staff to drop from the race will be banned from future events.
+I know that is harsh but the cutoffs are there for a reason.
+Runners trying to remain on the course and continue after missing cutoffs becomes a safety and legal issue.
+We don't have the required amount of volunteers to remain on the course past 6:00pm on Sunday and our permit from the National Forest Service requires us to be completed (including having the course swept) by Sunday evening.
 We will do everything we can to help each runner be successful but we also have to be considerate for our volunteers and understand that each aid station has to shut down at some point and break down so they can all go home after a hard day of volunteering.

 - Volunteers - We are still in need of volunteers.
 If any of your crew are interested in helping out we would greatly appreciate it!
 This is a great way for them to stay occupied as they wait until they can see you next.
-All volunteers will receive a Uwharrie 100 shirt, 50% off entry into the 2018 Uwharrie 100 and 100% entry into the 2018 Rattler Trail Run (10K/25K at San Lee Park in Sanford NC) as a small token of our appreciation.
-Volunteer signup is available at https://docs.google.com/forms/d/e/1FAIpQLScs12BrCTA7jpDsy4FXqKXXw6O7rck_VdtaYE8Gymb-CTpU1g/viewform.
+All volunteers will receive a Uwharrie 100 shirt, an UltrAspire C2 7 oz Reusable Cup and 50% off entry into the 2019 Uwharrie 100 as a small token of our appreciation.
+Volunteer signup is available on our website at www.uwharrie100.com.